vekatze/neut/book/src/overview.md

 ---

 You may be wondering: *"So we need to, for example, copy the whole list just to get its length?
 Isn't it the end of the world?"*.
 This topic is covered in [Section 2.4 (Noetic Optimization)](./noetic-optimization.md).
 As written there, those redundant copyings can be avoided.
-The idea is to add a new type `*a`, the noema type of `a`, which is the same as `a` except that it isn't copied/discarded, and to utilize it like a reference of the great ST monad.
+The idea is to add a new type `&a`, the noema type of `a`, which is the same as `a` except that it isn't copied/discarded, and to utilize it like a reference of the great ST monad.

 ## Quickstart?